Table of Contents

 Once you have gathered all the required employee information, input it into your payroll software.
 You can refer to the specific documentation provided by your partner for detailed instructions.
 Essentially, you will add the details from the direct deposit authorization form to your system.

-Step 5: Establish a direct deposit and payroll schedule
+Step 5: Set Up a direct deposit and payroll schedule

 Once you have entered the relevant information with your direct deposit provider and completed the authorization process, you are ready to commence direct deposit.
 Keep in mind that it may take some time for the setup to be officially completed, so plan accordingly.